-A commentary is written on a current event or topic by a person with the background to make an informed comment and should report on an issue or topic of interest and relevance to OT practitioners, educators and researchers.
+A commentary is written on a current event or topic by a person with the background to make an informed comment and should report ... continued on page 70 on an issue or topic of interest and relevance to OT practitioners, educators and researchers.